 The excitement and joy of getting engaged are wearing off, and the thoughts of planning your wedding are beginning to come into full focus.
 That is so cool, and I am totally happy for you.

 Before you jump both feet first into planning your wedding, you and your significant other should take an hour or two to sit down and figure out what your dream wedding looks like and how it feels.

 Feel free to read through this entire wedding guide before you start taking action or jump to the section that’s important to you.

 Before you sit down, grab a three-inch binder with some blank papers to write on – you know the ones with the three rings?
 This binder will be an essential tool in your wedding planning process.
-You will use it to keep all your notes, vendors, contracts, recipes, ideas, etc.… organize.
+You will use it to keep all your notes, wedding vendors, contracts, recipes, ideas, etc.… organize.

 An alternative to the binder is to use a wedding planning app or just create folders on your computer or Google Drive.
 If you are anything like me, your computer can become so cluttered that it may be challenging to get and stay organized.
 Stick with the binder.
 It will make your life a lot easier! 😍

 I strongly recommend that you get a wedding email ([email protected]).
 You will be emailing a lot of vendors, especially during the early stage of your planning.
 Having a separate email address for all your wedding planning will help you stay organized.

 Now that you have your binder in place, it’s time to schedule some uninterrupted time to sit down and dream a little or a lot!
 This is where the fun begins!

 Start prioritizing what is essential to both of you by asking yourself what kind of wedding day experience you both want.